ewerybody/a2.modules/README.md

 * [webTools](https://github.com/ewerybody/a2.modules/tree/master/webTools#webTools) - Snippets to work with your selection for things on the internet...
 * [WindowControl](https://github.com/ewerybody/a2.modules/tree/master/WindowControl#WindowControl) - Hotkeys for general window management.
 * [**WinR**](https://github.com/ewerybody/a2.modules/tree/master/winr#winr) - Super Windows+R to open selected paths or URLs.

+Once there were many many more Extensions in ac'tiveAid but due to limited resources and or lack of interest so far these have not yet been ported.
+Although a2 needs way less boilerplate code porting to more modern Autohotkey is not really trivial.
+A tutorial on that will follow.

+Thanks for the interest.
+Please feel free to [file an issue](https://github.com/ewerybody/a2.modules/issues/new) and chat.